 3. Process Hazard Analysis

 One of the most technical elements of PSM, Process Hazard Analysis requires that engineers and maintenance leaders analyze the consequences of safety failures.
-These analyses must be conducted in teams, and each team must include one person who is “knowledgeable in the specific process hazard methodology being used.”
+These analyses must be conducted in teams, and OSHA requires that each team must include one person who is “knowledgeable in the specific process hazard methodology being used.”

 4. Operating Procedures